shivam0921/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
--Holiday season (December) is the month where we saw maximum decline in terms of failed to the no of total outcomes -In the month of May and June the successful outcomes increase.
+1.Holiday season (December) is the month where we saw maximum decline in terms of failed to the no of total outcomes 2.In the month of May and June the successful outcomes increase.
-- On Average 60% are succesful outcomes in lieu of toatal outcomes
+3.On Average 60% are succesful outcomes in lieu of toatal outcomes

 ## Screenshot-1